Gbengard/application-assessment-repo/Stage-1.md

     Images

 5. Go to "Application Load Balancer", copy the DNS Name, paste on your browser.
-It should be running an Nginx Server
+It should be running an Nginx Server.

     Images